AgoraIO/Agora-WordPress/README.md

 With over 200+ data centers globally, the Agora’s Software-Defined Real-time Network (SD-RTN™) is trusted and  widely used by the world’s biggest brands and provides ease of scaling for up to 1 million peak concurrent users (PCU) in a single session with unmatched quality of experience.
 Agora  fully supports a range of development environments, making it easy to deliver deep integration of high-quality, extreme low-latency video calling across all platforms and channels.

 Get started for free!
 The first 10,000 minutes each month are free, including free starter support through Slack.
 Agora offer a simple and affordable pricing model including volume discounts.
-See pricing details: [https://www.agora.io/pricing](https://www.agora.io/pricing)

 - Terms of Service: [https://www.agora.io/en/terms-of-service](https://www.agora.io/en/terms-of-service)
 - Privacy Policy: [https://www.agora.io/en/privacy-policy](https://www.agora.io/en/privacy-policy)